prim011/CPP-Examples/hmac/README.md

 There is also a quick example on `main()` function on how to use the `TreeClass<>` object, a small exercise on including nodes, searching dedicated nodes and removing them.
 The same code is also used as a regression test in the `.yml` file for the Continuous Integration (CI).
 This is why the `main()` function returns 0 or 1 according to the successful, or unsuccessful, completion of the tasks.

-Lastly, the implementation of the linked list as a template, it makes simple to generalise the node structure with `time_t` and `size_t`, for the timestamp and the hash respectively.
+Lastly, the implementation of the linked list as a template, it makes simple to generalise the node structure with `time_t` and `string`, for the timestamp and the hash respectively.

 The code has been written for C++11, but there is no clear dependency and can be compiled on other toolchains, but we have not tested it.